SNAAK-CMU/snaak_vision/UNet_Submodule_Management.md

     git pull
     ```

-    To update this submodule to the latest state of the original module as pulled above:
+    To update this submodule in the parent repository to the latest state of the original module as pulled above:

     ```bash
     cd ../
-    git submodule update
     git add <submodule_folder>
-    git commit -m "updated <submodule> from <branch>" git pull
+    git commit -m "updated <submodule> from <branch name> branch" git pull
     git push
     ```

-3. To make changes to the original module:
+3. To make changes to the original module from the submodule directory (avoid):
-    1. cd to submodule folder and update its state as desired, following steps in **2**.
+    1. Navigate to submodule folder and update its state as per desired baseline, following steps in **2**.
-    2. make changes, git add and git commit
+    2. Make changes, git add and git commit
-    3. connect to <branch> and push changes:
+    3. Connect to <branch> and push changes:

         ```bash
         git push origin HEAD:<branch>